trevorfehrman/React-Curriculum/FORMS.md

 There we go.

 Alright, so we've condensed our state into a single object, but we still have two change handlers with identical logic.
 This form only has two fields, imagine if it had 10, or 100.
 Our change handlers would grow unwieldy very quickly.
-To make or form code DRY-er we need to take a look at computed properties.
+To make our form code DRY-er we need to take a look at computed properties.

 ## Computed properties